webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

     pass.end();
 ```

-And with that we get a green triangle as described
+And with that, we get a green triangle as described.

 {{{example url="../webgpu-simple-triangle-uniforms.html"}}}

-For this single triangle our state when the draw command is
+For this single triangle, our state when the draw command is
-executed is something like this
+executed is something like this.

 <div class="webgpu_center"><img src="resources/webgpu-draw-diagram-triangle-uniform.svg" style="width: 863px;"></div>

 Up until now, all of the data we've used in our shaders was either
 hardcoded (the triangle vertex positions in the vertex shader,
 and the color in the fragment shader).
-Now that we're able to pass values into our shader we can call `draw`
+Now that we're able to pass values into our shader, we can call `draw`
 multiple times with different data.

 We could draw in different places with different offsets, scales,